 Then he sketched out a scene, and told his students that he wasn't going to paint the scene as it existed, but rather how he imagined it would be on a rainy day.

 To the left is the painting he produced that day, a rainy Hawaiian day.
 The students told Robert no one uses umbrellas in Hawaii.
 Robert retorted, "Now they do."
+To add to the stormy scene, he cut into the paper with many slanted scratches into the paper to add a sense of the force of the falling rain.

 Sources: Don Foster, Robert Landry Brochure, former Landry student Sandy Gravitch, AskArt